Ughele language: Possessive constructions using a possessive pronoun

-Preposed possessive pronouns which modify a possessum noun make up one of the three indirect possessive marking strategies in Ughele (Frostad, p.
-86).
+Preposed possessive pronouns which modify a possessum noun make up one of the three indirect possessive marking strategies in Ughele.
 The possessor may or may not be expressed in a noun phrase.

 The previous two examples illustrates the flexibility in the possessive pronoun construction when expressing a possessor noun.
-In (17) the possessor is expressed in a noun phrase, specifically the second-person singular pronoun ghoi, while (18) does not express a possessor at all.
+In (26) the possessor is expressed in a noun phrase, specifically the second-person singular pronoun ghoi, while (27) does not express a possessor at all.

 All other forms of possessive pronouns are compiled in the table below.